 Kosoko Jackson was born and raised in the D.C. metro area, where he works as a digital media strategist for a nonprofit organization.
 A vocal champion of diversity in YA literature, he is currently the social media manager for Foreshadow: A Serial YA Anthology.
 A Place for Wolves is his first novel and will be published in April 2019 by Sourcebooks Fire.
 Follow him on Twitter at @KosokoJackson.

 Pierre Jarawan was born in 1985 to a Lebanese father and a German mother and moved to Germany with his family at the age of three.
 Inspired by his father’s imaginative bedtime stories, he started writing at the age of 13.
 He has won international prizes as a slam poet, and in 2016 was named Literature Star of the Year by the daily newspaper Abendzeitung.
-Jarawan received a literary scholarship from the City of Munich (the Bayerischer Kunstförderpreis) for The Storyteller, which went on to become a bestseller and booksellers’ favorite in Germany and the Netherlands and will be published in the US by World Editions (distributed by Constortium) in April 2019.
+Jarawan received a literary scholarship from the City of Munich (the Bayerischer Kunstförderpreis) for The Storyteller, which went on to become a bestseller and booksellers’ favorite in Germany and the Netherlands.
+It will be published in the U.S. by World Editions (distributed by Constortium) in April 2019.

 Pam Jenoff is the author of several novels of historical fiction, including the New York Times bestsellers The Kommandant's Girl and The Orphan's Tale.
 Jenoff's novels are inspired by her experiences working at the Pentagon and as a diplomat for the State Department handling Holocaust issues in Poland.
 She holds a bachelor's in international affairs from George Washington University, a master's in history from Cambridge, and received her Juris Doctor from the University of Pennsylvania.
 She lives with her husband and three children near Philadelphia, where she teaches law at Rutgers University.
 Her upcoming The Lost Girls of Paris will be published February 2019 by Park Row Books.
 You can visit her at pamjenoff.com or follow her at @PamJenoff on Twitter.

 Lloyd Kahn is the founding editor-in-chief of Shelter Publications and is a former editor of the legendary Whole Earth Catalog.
 In addition to publishing million-copy bestseller Stretching, he has designed, written, and published such bestselling titles as Shelter, Home Work, Tiny Homes, and Small Homes—four of the seven books in the Shelter Building Library.
 Kahn is also a photographer, skateboarder, fisherman, and pioneer of the handmade green building and green architecture movements.
 He works in a Northern California studio built of recycled lumber, set in the midst of a vegetable garden.
-His newest book, Driftwood Shacks: Anonymous Architecture Along the California Coast will be published by Shelter Publications and distributed by PGW in March, 2019.
-See more of Lloyd’s work at https://blog.shelterpub.com/
+His newest book, Driftwood Shacks: Anonymous Architecture Along the California Coast, will be published by Shelter Publications and distributed by PGW in March, 2019.
+See more of Lloyd’s work at blog.shelterpub.com.

 Komal Kapoor is a writer, business consultant, and motivational coach who explores the messy business of feelings via social media.
 She has amassed over 200,000 Instagram followers in less than a year through her writing and hopes to help even more people find strength in vulnerability.
 Her upcoming Unfollowing You will be published by Andrews McMeel Publishing in February 2019.